bigbluebutton/bigbluebutton.github.io/index.md

   * presentation
   * screen

 BigBlueButton is a pure HTML5 application.
 As such, there is no downloaded, plugin, or extension to install.
 Instead, it uses the browser's built-in support for web real-time communications (WebRTC) for sharing of media.
-For desktop computers, we recommend Chrome or FireFox as they both provide excellent ssupport for webRTC.
+For desktop computers, we recommend Chrome or FireFox as they both provide excellent support for WebRTC.
 Microsoft recently [announced](https://blogs.windows.com/windowsexperience/2019/04/08/microsoft-edge-preview-builds-the-next-step-in-our-oss-journey/#oddLFwrg6sWEZyXO.97) they are moving Edge to use the Chromium engine as well (yay!).

 BigBlueButton implements a responsive interface that run on desktop and mobile devices.
-The follwoing screen shot was taken from our demo server at [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org)).
+The following screen shot was taken from our demo server at [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org)).
 (Anyone can use [https://demo.bigbluebutton.org](https://demo.bigbluebutton.org) to try out BigBlueButton).

 <p align="center">
   <img src="/images/22-overview-2.png"/>